hmonzer/challenge/README.md

 1. micronaut: to expose the controller and dependency injection
  ***This can be easily replaced with Google guice and any other framework to expose REST api***

- 1. Lombok to avoid boilerplate code
+ 1. Lombok: to avoid boilerplate code
+ 1. guava: primarily used for the AccountLockingService
- 1. junit for unit tests (already imported by micronaut)
+ 1. junit: for unit tests (already imported by micronaut)
- 1. mockito for unit test mocking
+ 1. mockito: for unit test mocking

   ---
  ## How To Run